CS

 The Verdict

-The Kia Sportage takes 4 of 4 key spec categories and comes in at a lower price.
+This is genuinely close.
+The Kia Sportage and Hyundai Tucson trade blows across the spec sheet, and neither runs away with an outright win.
+The Hyundai Tucson will save you roughly $86 a year in fuel.
+If boot space matters, the Kia Sportage has a clear edge.
 The Kia Sportage adds peace of mind with a longer 7-year warranty.
 The best pick depends on what you value most.
 Explore the full specs for each model below.

 Common questions